-Pat Hanson, Ph.D. is a seasoned health educator, public speaker, writer and novice comedienne putting the final touches on three memoirs that chronologue her colorful life.
+Pat Hanson, Ph.D. is a seasoned health educator, public speaker, and novice comedienne putting the final touches on memoirs that chronologue her colorful life.
 Proud to report she’s a healthy survivor of the ‘if-it-feels-good-do-it’ sixties and the ‘AID’ies,’ she is a feminist whose been married three times and calls herself ‘bi-coastal.’
 She is deeply involved in the New Thought spirituality.
-She lives in Monterey California with her third husband and ‘significant equal’ of twenty-two years.
+She lives in Monterey California with her third husband and ‘significant equal’ of twenty-six years.

 This article couldn’t say it any better: http://www.montereyherald.com/ci_21245062/pat-hanson-promotes-aging-positively?IADID=Search-www.montereyherald.com-www.montereyherald.com